-Badge Name Difficulty Prerequisites Merit Badges Comments

-Level

-American Cultures 1 1

-Archeology 2 10, 11a

-Archery 2 Earning the necessary shooting score is

-time consuming

-Art 1 6

-Astronomy 2 8 Weather dependent - if nights are cloudy

-Scouts may receive a partial.

-Athletics 2 3, 5, 6b Athletic attire required

-Automotive Repair 3

-Aviation 2 Cost not associated.

-Basketry 1 The cost of the kit for this badge is

-between \$13.99 to \$15.99

-Bird Study / Insect Study 1 Insect Study Both badges are offered in the same

-- 9 summit.
-For Req. #9 of Insect Study; this

-process may take up to couple weeks to

-several months.

-Camping 2 8d, 9

-Canoeing 2 RWB Class time is 2 hours per day.
-Must bring

-Swimmer clothes and shoes that can get wet.

-Chemistry 1 Bring an empty Soda or Water bottle

-Climbing 4 Class time is 3 hours per day.

-Chess 2 6 Must be familiar with the board game to

-fulfill all requirements.

-Cooking 2 4a, b, c, d, e Class time is 3 hours per day.
-Scouts wil

-be preparing their own meals over lunch

-Disability Awareness 1 2

-Electronics 3

-Emergency Preparedness 2 1, 2c, 8b Earn First Aid merit badge before

-completing this badge.
-Please bring a

-picture or list of contents of your

-home's First Aid kit and ready to discu

-with the counselor.

-Engineering 3 4,6 Interview with an engineer

-Entrepreneurship 2 3 Interview with a business owner

-Environmental Science 3 Completing observations is time

-consuming.
-Class time is 2 hours per day

-Exploration 2 6, 7, 8 Plan, prepare, and go on an expedition at

-camp

-First-Aid 2 5 a Class time is 2 hours per day.
+Badge Name Difficulty Prerequisites Merit Badges Comments Dauge Maine Level Trerequisites Comments American Cultures 1 1 Archeology 2 10, 11a Archery 2 Earning the necessary shooting score is time consuming Art 1 6 Astronomy 2 8 Weather dependent - if nights are cloudy Scouts may receive a partial.
+Athletics 2 3, 5, 6b Athletic attire required Automotive Maintenance 2 Aviation 2 Cost not associated.
+Basketry 1 The cost of the kit for this badge is between \$13.99 to \$15.99 Bird Study / Insect Study 1 Insect Study - 9 Camping 2 8d, 9 Canoeing 2 RWB Swimmer Class time is 2 hours per day.
+Must bring clothes and shoes that can get wet.
+Chemistry 1 Bring an empty Soda or Water bottle Climbing 4 Class time is 3 hours per day.
+Chess 2 6 Must be familiar with the board game to fulfill all requirements.
+Crime Prevention 2 4a, 4b Must bring a notebook and writing utens to class.
+Disability Awareness 1 2 Electricity 2 Electronics 3 \$10.00 cost for Materials to complete badge Emergency Preparedness 2 1, 2c, 8b Earn First Aid merit badge before completing this badge.
+Please bring a picture or list of contents of your home's First Aid kit and ready to discu- with the counselor.
+Engineering 3 4, 6 Interview with an engineer Entrepreneurship 2 3 Interview with a business owner Environmental Science 3 Completing observations is time consuming.
+Class time is 2 hours per day Exploration 2 6, 7, 8 Plan, prepare, and go on an expedition at camp First-Aid 2 5a Class time is 2 hours per day.
 For Req.
 5a: Please bring a picture or list of

+aantanta af waxy hama'a Finat Aid hit
-contents of your home's First Aid kit

-and ready to discuss with the counselor.
+contents of your home's First Aid kit and ready to discuss with the counselor.

 Fish and Wildlife 2 With completion of Fishing and Fly-

-Management fishing scouts can earn the Angler Award.
+Management 2 fishing scouts can earn the Angler Award.

 Fishing 2 Must provide fishing tackle.
+Must have

+Fishing Z

+Ely Fishing 2 PA fishing license if of age.

+Fly Fishing Z Must provide fishing tackle.
 Must have PA fishing license if of age.

-Fly Fishing 2 Must provide fishing tackle.
-Must have PA fishing license if of age.
+Forestry 2 r A fishing ficelise fi of age.

-Forestry 2

-Game Design 2
+Game Design $\frac{2}{2}$

 Geology 2

 Graphic Arts 2 6

-Home Repairs 3

-Journalism 2 A2, B2
+Journalism $\frac{2}{2}$ A2, B2

-Kayaking and Paddleboard 2 RWB Swimmer Class time is two hours a day.
+Kayaking and Paddleboard 2 RWB Class time is two hours a day.

+Swimmer

 Law 3 7 Scouts will need to have Thursday

 Evening Program open for a mock trial

-Leatherwork 1 The cost of the kit for this badge is between \$13.99 to \$15.99
+Leatherwork 1 The cost of the kit for this badge is

+between \$13.99 to \$15.99

-Lifesaving 3 2a Blue Jeans, Long sleeve shirt, shoes, and belt that can get wet are required.
-RWB Swimmer and must have Swimming merit badge.
+Lifesaving 3 2a Blue Jeans, Long sleeve shirt, shoes, and

+belt that can get wet are required.
+RWB

+Swimmer and must have Swimming

+merit badge.

 Metal Working 3 4 Cost associated with this badge is \$10.00.

-Must be 14+ to take badge and class size of Four is limited by age then rank.
-(This is a 3-Summit Class)
+Must be 14+ to take badge and class size

+of Four is limited by age then rank.
+(This

+is a 3-Summit Class)

-Model Design & Building 3 \$10.00 ticket pays for materials obtained at handicraft.
-Recommend for older scouts.
+Model Design & Building 3 \$10.00 ticket pays for materials obtained

+at handicraft.
+Recommend for older

+scouts.

-Moviemaking / Photography 2 / 1 Both badges are offered in the same summit.
-Have current Cyber Chip for photography.
+Moviemaking / 2 / 1 Both badges are offered in the same

+Photography summit.
+Have current Cyber Chip for

+photography.

-Nature / Mammal Study 2 Select and carry out a project benefiting animals.
-Both badges are offered in the same summit.
+Nature / Mammal Study 2 Select and carry out a project benefiting

+animals.
+Both badges are offered in the

+same summit.

 Nuclear Science 3

 Orienteering 2 Must have own compass

-Painting 1 1

 Personal Fitness 2 1b, 6, 7, 8

-Pioneering 3 , ., ., ., .
+Pioneering 3

+Plumbing 2

-Pottery 1 The cost of the kit for this badge is: \$5.00
+Pottery 1 The cost of the kit for this badge is:

+\$10.00

-Programming 3 Run a sample program for project requirement 5
+Programming 3 Run a sample program for project

-Public Health 1 5a, 7
+requirement 5

 Public Speaking 2

+0

 Radio 2